/

 1. Keep it simple and concise

-The projects I manage are generally run by busy people working on the project in addition to their regular responsibilities.
+The projects I manage are generally run by busy people working on multiple projects in addition to their regular responsibilities.
 So my priority, if I want them to read and digest a status report, is to keep it as simple and accessible as possible.

-I don't necessarily know who will be reading this report—it might be my point of contact, who is already very close to the project, or the CEO, who wants to know if everything is ok.
+I don’t necessarily know who will be reading this report—it might be my project sponsor, who is already very close to the project, or the CEO, who wants to know if everything is ok.
 So it needs to cater to those audiences (and others).

 The person leading the project (usually a project manager) is responsible for producing this status report.
 Still, a project is a team effort, and the PM should be getting input from across the team.
 Using a template makes this process much easier, as everyone knows what information they need to provide each time.